gurusarath1/gurusarath1/README.md

 <div align="left">
   These are the current projects that I am working on -<br>
   1️⃣ Implementing a diffusion model to generate images <br>
-  2️⃣ Can a neural network learn to take FFT ?<br>
+  2️⃣ NN to learn complex FFT coeffs <br>
 </div>

 <br>